VishallB/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
-Repository for all my data analytics projects.
+This repository is for all the projects involving Data Analysis which I have done under Dataquest (Data Analyst path)